MystenLabs/sui/external-crates/move/documentation/book/src/index-syntax.md

     // for its immutable index syntax method
 ```

-This ensures that the user can always tell which method is being invoked, without the need to
+This ensures that you can always tell which method is being invoked, without the need to
 inspect type instantiation.

 ### Type Constraints